-One of the unique aspects of the Sketchfab Store is the ability for buyers to closely explore the quality of sellers' work with our viewer and model inspector.
-With this ability buyers can purchase with confidence, knowing they have had a unique opportunity to review geometry, topology, and textures prior to purchase.
+One of the unique aspects of the Sketchfab Store is the ability for buyers to closely explore the quality of sellers' work with our viewer and Model Inspector.
+With this ability buyers can purchase with confidence, knowing they can review geometry, topology, and textures prior to purchase.

 Being a successful seller, therefore, is closely related to selling work of the highest possible quality, appropriately set up for clear end use cases.

 The following guidelines will help set you up for success as a Sketchfab Store seller:

 Quality work and fair pricing are critical to the success of all our sellers, and of the Sketchfab Store as a whole.
 We reserve the right to remove items from the store if we feel they do not meet the following criteria: